 So is your culture and your communication.

-So is your mission.
+So is your business strategy

-Everything is part of your brand.
+Everything you do is part of your brand.

 (Warning: Some readers may find the following paragraph disturbing.)